small-tech/nodekit/README.md

 ## Make Fetch Happen

-While you can import any Node module that you install in your app from within the data block of your pages, there are are commonly used global APIs that you can use without importing.
-You saw one of those, the JavaScript Database (JSDB), above, that’s available as `db`.
-Similarly, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is available for use from your data blocks as `fetch`.
+While you can import any Node module that you install in your app from within the `<get>…</get>` block of your page, there are are commonly used global APIs that you can use without importing.
+You’ve already seen one of those, the JavaScript Database (JSDB), which is available via the global `db` reference.

+Similarly, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is available for use from your NodeScript blocks as `fetch`.

 Here’s an example of how to use the Fetch API to get the list of public posts from a [Mastodon](https://joinmastodon.org/) instance.